-Until now writing an artist statement has been an arduous task.
+Until now writing an artist statement has been an arduous task for me.
 There seemed to be rules.
 Some say be concise.
-Others say the art should be experienced only through the interpretation of the observer and not through writings or lectures.
+Others say the art should be interpreted only through the eyes of the observer and not through writings or lectures created by the artist.
 The deep dark secret is no one knows.
-I am now retired and unencumbered by limitations imposed by external and internal demands.
-The result of this newfound freedom is requiring me to redefine my relationship with art in general and my artmaking specifically.
-For twenty-five years, as an academic, I played the good soldier role required in my career by seeking opportunities of professional development, I promoted the art of burgeoning art students and lead the charge of bringing professional artists to exhibit at my university.
-What I have now is, for the first time, the opportunity to know my authentic and unveiled artist self.
+I am now retired and unencumbered by limitations imposed by external demands.
+The result of this newfound freedom has resulted in redefining my relationship with art in general and my creative processes specifically.
+For twenty-five years, as an academic, I played the good soldier role required in my career by seeking opportunities of professional development, I promoted the art of burgeoning art students and lead the charge in bringing professional artists to exhibit at my university.
+For the first time what I have now is the opportunity to know my authentic and unveiled artist self.

 I now have more than just humans in my life to observe.
 I have horses and nature.
 Living with these noble creatures has opened my imagination and challenged me to reach another level, a higher level, of interpreting life in general as well as the horse human relationship.
-All the while in this search I believe I am finally finding myself and am achieving ways to express that knowledge on paper and canvas.
+In this search I believe I am finally finding myself and am achieving ways to express that knowledge on paper and canvas.

 An example of how I use inspirational phrases when beginning a work of art can be seen in this example.
 From Ryder’s poem The Voice of the Forest he writes:

 I will draw near to thee For thou can’st not to me And embrace thy rugged stems In all the transports of affection, Stoop and kiss my brow With thy cooling leaves Oh ye beautiful creation of the forest